RubixML/ML/README.md

 ---
 ### Anomaly Detectors

-Anomaly detection is the process of identifying samples that do not conform to the expected pattern.
-They can be used in fraud prevention, intrusion detection, biology and physics, and many more areas.
-Detectors predict an output value of either *0* for a normal sample or *1* for an outlier.
+[Anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) is the process of identifying samples that do not conform to an expected pattern.
+They can be used in fraud prevention, intrusion detection, sciences, and many more areas.
+The output of a Detector is either *0* for a normal sample or *1* for a detected outlier.

 ### Isolation Forest
 An [Ensemble-based](https://en.wikipedia.org/wiki/Ensemble_learning) Anomaly Detector comprised of [Isolation Trees](#isolation-tree) each trained on a different subset of the training set.
 The Isolation Forest works by averaging the isolation score of a sample across a user-specified number of trees.